lerrrii/glowing-waddle/apps/watchtower/metadata/description.md

 * **No Dual Modes**: Don't combine `--schedule` and `--interval`—Watchtower honors only one.
 * **Docker Hub Limits**: Always set Docker Hub credentials to avoid rate limiting issues.
 * **No Rollback**: Watchtower doesn't have rollback functionality - test updates carefully!
+* **Debug Logging**: Use trace mode only temporarily as it exposes credentials in logs.

 Happy auto-updating! 🚀